 6. Hubs must be of a type fitted to machines of British manufacture prior to 1970.
 Replica hubs are allowed but must retain a period appearance.
 Billet alloy replica hubs are allowed.

 7. Brakes must be of drum type and be cable or rod operated.
-No hydraulic brakes or clutch operation.
+No twin leading shoe or hydraulic brakes or clutch.

 8. Electronic ignition allowed.
 Ignition kill switches or lanyards must be fitted and working.
 This is a safety requirement.